AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

    If you cannot provide a verification code when you log in to your [!DNL Commerce] account, the only way to regain account access is to use a recovery code.

      Each recovery code is one-time use only, but you can always [generate](#generate-new-recovery-codes) new ones.
-Recovery Codes are case-sensitive.Recovery Codes are case-sensitive.
+Recovery codes are case-sensitive.
+Recovery codes are case-sensitive.

 1. Select the checkbox to confirm and select **[!UICONTROL Submit]** to continue.